 The school aspires to reinforce in the students a number of core values: peace, faith, love, constructive dialogue, teamwork, and belonging.
 It also encourages the students to be self-motivated, creative, innovative, and critical in their problem-solving.

-Central to the Dar al-Kalima experience is the unique Complimentary Program that helps achieve the ELCJHL Schools’ holistic educational approach.
-During the last hour of the school day a wide variety of courses and clubs are provided to students, based on their personal interests and talents.
+Central to the Dar al-Kalima experience is the unique Complementary Program that aligns with the ELCJHL’s holistic educational approach.
+During the last hour of each school day, a wide variety of courses and clubs are offered to students based on personal interests and talents.

 This school year’s offerings include environmental club, table tennis, modern and folkloric dance, swimming, mosaic, choir, band, and an English-language club that teaches through interactive games.
 These activities provide opportunities for exercise and personal growth that the students might not otherwise find access to in their neighborhoods.
 It is Dar al-Kalima’s hope that these opportunities will spark a love of learning that will last a lifetime.

 Dar al-Kalima is also amidst a decade-long project to switch all Math and Science education to be taught in English.
 This year, 2021, all Math and Science courses at Dar al-Kalima from KG to fifth grade are taught in English.
 This prepares students exceedingly well for studies abroad, international work, and provides a more in-depth English language education.